MatrixAINetworkMan/MatrixAIPOC_GO/README.md

 4. Package the globallist into block and broadcast both the block and the globallist following successful mining; local globallist will be updated after the block info is synchronized

-##### PROGRESS UPDATE

-2018.6.21:

-- Finalized the plan of block generation and transaction validation
+### In this POC version (v0.0.2), MATRIX introduced:

+- a new boot process
+- a new static sychronization process
+- a new election algorithm
-- TCP/UDP related modules as well as interfaces in dev
+- a new scheduler module as well as network topology generation process

-- Miner module in coding
+- a new validator node module
+- a masternode list for block head
+- a new process for election transaction and quitting from election